Mendip Flower Co.

 Sustainability Promise

-Our farming practices aim to work with nature, not against it.
+At Mendip Flower Company, our farming practices aim to work with nature, not against it.
 We nurture our soil health, don't use chemicals and support biodiversity, reducing environmental impacts and indirect carbon emissions wherever we can.
 We follow organic principles which encompass four key areas, health, ecology, fairness and care.
-This approach will create a sustainable and equitable agricultural system that supports a healthier environment for us, plants and wildlife.
+This approach helps create a sustainable and equitable agricultural system that supports a healthier environment for us, plants and wildlife.

 -